cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

 Figure 2: The creation of an Azure Resouce Group.

 3. Create an Azure SQL Server
-To create an Azure SQL Server instance, we used the following paramenters:
+To create an Azure SQL Server instance, we use the following paramenters:
 ```powershell
     $Username   = "cloudstksql"
     $Password   = "pa$$w@rd1" | ConvertTo-SecureString -AsPlainText -Force